engtuncay/engtuncay.github.io/web-javascript/js-notes-2-7-json.md

 }
 ```

-### Converting JSON to JavaScript Object (Parse)
+### Converting JSON to JavaScript Object

 Mostly we fetch JSON data from HTTP response or from a file, but we can store the JSON as a string and we can change to Object for sake of demonstration.
-In JavaScript the keyword _JSON_ has _parse()_ and _stringify()_ methods.
-When we want to change the JSON to an object we parse the JSON using _JSON.parse()_.
-When we want to change the object to JSON we use _JSON.stringify()_.
+In JavaScript the keyword JSON has `parse() and stringify()` methods.
+When we want to change the JSON to an object we parse the JSON using `JSON.parse()`.
+When we want to change the object to JSON, we use `JSON.stringify()`.

-Two operations are there : to parse (text to object) or to stringify (object to text)

 ➖ JSON.parse()